WebOfTrustInfo/rwot3-sf/event-documents/plenaries/5-daytwoend-topics.md

 Joram is a Syrian refugee who is washed up on shores of Greece.
 He's then brought in refugee system and identified using a Self-sovereign identity data store.

+## Bootstrapping Identity & User Adoption (Matt,

+Looked at traditional and bitworld records and found problems with each.
+Looked at benefits and value proposition of decentralized identity.
+Looked at challenges of decentralized services

+How can we actually create _initial_ moment of trust?
+Created a few bootrapping models
+   1 Direct, in-person KYC to SSID
+   2 Centralized KYC Holder Distributing Existing Attestations to SSID 3 SSID + Social Media Link
+   4 P2P + Entity Attestation